Meditation, Mindfulness, Help Your Creativity Manifest And Flow

 “We don’t make mistakes, just happy little accidents” – Bob Ross

 How might your inspiration emerge if you were to use meditation to boost creativity?

 Using creative visualization for manifesting what would you like to create in your life?

 Join us on this episode of Unlocking Your Truth, Meditation Helps Your Creativity Flow, and learn about the numerous standard and mindfulness meditation benefits in regards to your creative process.

 Other Relevant Posts That You May Find Interesting :

 You can subscribe to my Youtube Channel for much more info!

 For UYT episodes to be sent directly to your device, subscribe on iTunes, Player FM, Blubrry or Stitcher!
 And lastly, if you have a topic or question for the show fill out the intuitive insight form on the right.
 Thanks so much!

 Unlocking Your Truth is my weekly radio show where we discuss all things metaphysical like Meditation Helps Your Creativity Flow!
 And much more!
 The show airs on CIVL 101.7 FM at 7-8PM (Pacific Time) every Tuesday evening or live-stream the show at CIVL.ca.
-During each of our Unlocking Your Truth episodes, we also answer email questions from our listeners (click here to submit a question) as well as occasionally do readings live on air for our call in guests.
-You can call in 604.504.7441 ext 4142 and ask anything you want.
+During each of our Unlocking Your Truth episodes, we also answer email questions from our listeners (click here to submit a question) as well as occasionally do readings live on air for our call in guests. you can join the show live on our Facebook Group https://www.facebook.com/groups/288011298447383 or Youtube https://www.youtube.com/channel/UC6vs62f-HctdYZslfUnJA1A and ask your questions.and ask anything you want.
 You can also join us on simultaneous Facebook Live broadcasts of Unlocking Your Truth with Dr. Lesley.